geonetwork/doc/en/administrator-guide/managing-classification-systems/managing-directories.rst

 .. figure:: img/directories-manager.png

+If you do not see the ``Organizations and Contacts`` tab then ensure that you have created subtemplates for contacts for your metadata profile, and that you have loaded them using the ``Metadata and Templates`` section.

-From this page, editors can choose a type of directory using top tabs, edit/remove/import new subtemplates.
+From this page, editors can choose a type of directory using the top tabs, edit/remove/import new subtemplates.

 To import new entries, use the metadata import page and choose the appropriate type of record:

 .. figure:: img/directories-import.png

-Like metadata records, they are allocated an integer id and are stored in the catalog metadata table (with template field set to "s").
+Like metadata records, they are allocated an integer id and are stored in the catalog metadata table (with template field set to "y").

 Insert a directory entry in a metadata record
 `````````````````````````````````````````````